laitalaj/dwarfitect/documentation/instructions.md

     ]
 }
 ```
+Note how...
-Note how theres exactly 1 room with key 0 and how there's a comma after every
++ ...there's exactly 1 room with key 0
++ ...there's a comma after every variable except the last
-variable and line in a list except the last and after the square bracket closing
++ ...there's a comma after every line in a list except the last
-the listing of rooms.
++ ...there's a comma after the square bracket closing the listing of rooms

 And that's it, now you should have yourself a working input file!
 Save it as
 `your_filename_here.json` in the folder where the dwarfitect binary is located,